Intro-to-Data-Science-Template/intro_to_data_science_reader/content/class_worksheets/17_functions/_index.en.md

 To start this process, let's write a skeleton for our function.
 Below I've included a skeleton for a new function I am calling `pet_split`.
 In this function, I have an argument called `pet_vector`.
 Now, whenever I use `pet_vector` inside the body of the function, I will be telling R to use whatever is given to the function in the `pet_vector` argument. `pet_vector` is just like an ordinary object in your R environment, **except it only exists within the function**.
 You can think about it like R opening a little mini-R, running all the code in the function top to bottom, giving you the result, then closing it and deleting everything else inside.

+{{% notice info %}}
+I'll say it again because it is so important to understand.</br></br>
+You can think about functions as if they were opening a little mini-R universe, running all the code in the function top to bottom with the arguments you provided as objects, giving you the result, then destroying that universe and deleting everything else inside.
+{{% /notice %}}

 ``` r
 pet_split = function(pet_vector) {